 Pandabridge offers an alternative to the IGS client program download.
 With Pandabridge you can observe Pandanet-IGS games being played directly in your browser window.
 All up-to-date browser types are supported, even the "Internet Channel" browser for the Wii, allowing you to view games of Go on your television.
 A Pandanet-IGS login account is required for access to Pandabridge.

 Instead of playing in real time, it is also possible to play correspondence games where you wait until your opponent makes a move in his or her own time.
 This is a less common way to play Go on the Internet.

 A number of servers exist that will store the current state of the game for you, allowing you to log on at will and make a move.

 A list of turn-based servers, but not of players, is the Sensei's Library listing of turn-based Go servers .
-Among the servers in these listings, about 130 British players play on the Dragon Go Server , and the newer Online Go Server is also very popular.
+Among the servers in these listings, about 130 British players play on the Dragon Go Server , and the newer Online Go Server (OGS) is also very popular and can also be used for real-time games.
 A recent addition is International Network Go Organisation.
 The Free Internet Correspondence Games Server (FICGS ) also features Go.